LuiseFreese/espc25/labs/lab-4.md

 # Send an approval to the approver

 In this lab we'll create our first flow that will be triggered when a new trip reaches the status `Submitted`.
-The trip is then sent to Approval to our selected Approver and can be Accepted or Rejected.
+The trip is then sent for approval to our selected approver and can be accepted or rejected.
 That change is then reflected in the SharePoint list.

 ## Create a new Power Automate flow and select the trigger